What can I expect on a Sunday at Covenant Presbyterian Church of the Low Country? And what about my children?

 If this style of worship is new to you, please don't be alarmed or intimidated.
 There is such beauty, truth, conviction, confidence, encouragement and grace in these hymns, Psalms, and confessions, prayers and readings.
 They glorify God and edify his church.
 Visit our What We Believe and Statement of Faith pages to learn how our beliefs inform our worship services.

 Lord's Day evening worship service, 5:00pm.
 Return to worship with us in the evening!
 The evening service follows an order of worship as well, which is shown in the worship bulletin.

 Great question.
 We encourage the whole family to worship together when possible, and at the same time we do realize there are unique opportunites for us to teach/learn in age-appropriate manner.

-During the worship services, nursery is provided for children ages 0-4, and older children worship in the pew with their families.
-We believe that we have an incredible opportunity to teach our children how to worship and WHO we worship by integrating them in worship with the whole body of believers.
+During the worship services, a cry/nursing room is provided for children ages 0-4, and older children worship in the pew with their families.
+We believe that we have an incredible opportunity to teach our children how to worship and who we worship by integrating them in worship with the whole body of believers.
 Remember that Christ Jesus is also ministering to the children in worship by the Holy Spirit.
 It is a joy to worship together as families.